RichardHightower/slumberdb/README.md

 The focus is not on data grid usage, but just as a data safe reliable key/value store for Java.

+We are at 95% plus code coverage.
+We care about providing a quality, simple fast storage mechnsim with an easy to use interface for Java.

 Features
 =========